iperez-dev/iperez-dev/README.md

 <!--START_SECTION:activity-->
 <br />
-I am a creative, detail-oriented, software developer with a proven track record of creating full-stack web applications using the MERN stack.
-I am looking to bring my skills and experience to a tech company with global reach.
+Full Stack Web Developer with over 10 years of experience in the technology industry.
+Including 4+ years in JavaScript with a strong emphasis on React, Node.js, and Express.
+Looking to bring my skills and experience to an exceptional engineering team.

-1. 💻 Experienced software developer with a focus on:
+1. 💻 Full-stack Web Developer Experience (4+ years):
    - MongoDB
    - Express
    - React